 Lessor: The County is a lessor for noncancellable leases of land, cell tower space, pretreatment facility and office space.
 The County recognizes a lease receivable and a deferred inflow of resources in the government-wide and governmental fund financial statements.
 At the commencement of a lease, the County initially measures the lease receivable at the present value of payments expected to be received during the lease term.
-Subsequently, the lease receivable is reduced by the principal portion of lease payments receivable, adjusted for lease payments received at or before the lease commencement date.
-Subsequently, the deferred inflow of resources is received as revenue over the life of the lease term.
+Subsequently, the lease receivable is reduced by the principal portion of lease payments receivable, adjusted for lease payments receivable at or before the lease commencement date.
+Subsequently, the deferred inflow of resources is received at or before the lease commencement date.